QVCoding/Quran_Tester/README.md

  `Occurrences_Tester.html` App which tests the user in identifying the recurrences of phrases in the Quran.

  `khatmahclock.html` App which has a countdown for Quran Khatmas - showing what page the reciter must be up to to finish on time.
+ Potential updates: Use ayah timing data from qul.ai to show the exact ayah to keep pace.